cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/system/futuresystemsuse.rst

    <https://portal.futuresystems.org/>`_ and log into your account.
 #.
 Click on the appropriate project name
 #.
 Click on the ``Join the project`` link on the right hand side.
 #.
-Upon approval you will recieve an email.
+Upon approval you will receive an email.

 .. tip::
    Please see :ref:`s-account-join-project` for further details.